 - Yellow or brown teeth

-What if my pet needs dental treatment?
+What if my pet needs dental care or treatment?

 If your pet shows any signs that they are suffering from dental disease, we recommend a Comprehensive Oral Health Assessment and Treatment.